aurelia/site-generator/lib/app/docs/api/templating-resources/index.md

 * `addView(bindingContext?: any, overrideContext?: any): any` - Adds a view to the repeater, binding the view to the provided contexts.
-  * `bindingContext?:any` - The binding context to bind the new view to.
+  * `bindingContext?: any` - The binding context to bind the new view to.
-  * `overrideContext?:any` - A secondary binding context that can override the primary context.
+  * `overrideContext?: any` - A secondary binding context that can override the primary context.

 * `insertView(index?: any, bindingContext?: any, overrideContext?: any): any` - Inserts a view to the repeater at a specific index, binding the view to the provided contexts.
-  * `index?:any` - The index at which to create the new view at.
+  * `index?: any` - The index at which to create the new view at.
-  * `bindingContext?:any` - The binding context to bind the new view to.
+  * `bindingContext?: any` - The binding context to bind the new view to.
-  * `overrideContext?:any` - A secondary binding context that can override the primary context.
+  * `overrideContext?: any` - A secondary binding context that can override the primary context.